h-yau/restaurant-page/README.md

 ### 1. Project Setup

-- Start off the project just like we did in the webpack tutorial.
+- Start off the project just like instructed in the webpack tutorial.
-- Fire up `npm init` in your project directory to cook up a fresh `package.json` file.
+- Input command `npm init` in your project directory to create a fresh `package.json` file.
 - Install webpack to the `node_modules` directory with `npm install webpack webpack-cli --save-dev`.